-Millennial travelers seek thrilling adventures over leisurely vacations abroad.
+Millennial travellers seek thrilling adventures over leisurely vacations abroad.
 Of Millennials seeking a thrilling vacation, 67% are interested in watersports.

-Took a little surf trip to southern Philippines as per recommendation by Millennial travelers that I met
+Took a little surf trip to the southern Philippines as per recommendation by Millennial travellers that I met

 So true!
-Many of my younger friends who are on social media like Instagram follow their favorite bloggers or celebs, see where they holiday, and get inspired by their posts.
-I know many millennial aged friends who are traveling to places like Palm Springs, which was previously just a haven for retirees, because they have become popular due to festivals and events like Coachella.
-Millennials gravitate towards social media, blogs, and websites for travel inspiration whereas the older traveling set still look at print publications for ideas.
+Many of my younger friends who are on social media like Instagram follow their favourite bloggers or celebs, see where they holiday and get inspired by their posts.
+I know many millennial-aged friends who are travelling to places like Palm Springs, which was previously just a haven for retirees because they have become popular due to festivals and events like Coachella.
+Millennials gravitate towards social media, blogs, and websites for travel inspiration whereas the older travelling set still look at print publications for ideas.

 At the popular Ace Hotel in Palm Springs

-Nightlife is a key factor for Millennial Travelers.
+Nightlife is a key factor for Millennial travellers.
 28% of Millenials are more likely than Gen Xers and Boomers to consider the local nightlife when choosing a particular destination abroad to visit.

-While traveling on my Round The World trip, I definitely noticed this.
-I met more millennial travelers than any of the other age groups during my 19 months of travel.
-On occasion I would join my younger comrades in a night of fun (okay maybe more than a few occasions) and go out to a bar or club.
+While travelling on my Round The World trip, I definitely noticed this.
+I met more millennial travellers than any of the other age groups during my 19 months of travel.
+On occasion, I would join my younger comrades in a night of fun (okay maybe more than a few occasions) and go out to a bar or club.
 Friends and acquaintances my age or older definitely don’t plan their vacations around nightlife.
 It may be something that happens randomly but it’s definitely not a major factor in choosing where to go.

 Boracay is an island party scene.
 Pristine beaches, nightlife and yes cliff jumping!

-Travelers of all ages, including myself, can learn a thing or two from millennial travelers.
+Travellers of all ages, including myself, can learn a thing or two from millennial travellers.
 They are adventurous, fun, charitable, and savvy.
 Even though they are young, they are changing the face of travel.

 Check out this infographic with all the findings from this survey: